Do I need a lawyer after a car accident in Georgia?

 This video comes from Butler Law Firm’s cross-examination of a hired-gun radiologist named Barry Jeffries.
 Watch and see how much money the insurance companies have paid him.

-6. Use Normal Pleasantries against You
+6. Use Normal Pleasantries Against You to Blame You for the Car Accident

 After a wreck, it is natural to be polite and look after the other person, even if that person was at fault.
 Unfortunately, sometimes if you tell the other person not to worry or kindly suggest the collision wasn’t the other person’s fault, their insurance company may try to use your kindness against you.
 The insurance company may claim that your statement implied that you were not really injured or were admitting to fault–even if that is not what you meant.